 The oldest company of North America, the Hudson’s Bay Company or HBC, was incorporated in 1670 as a fur trading business and still operates to this day as a department store.
 Since 2013, HBC has acquired Saks, Inc. and the German department store Galeria Kaufhof.
 As of 2016, it was the ninth leading department store company worldwide, with about 11 billion U.S. dollars in sales.
-The Hudson’s Bay Company has experienced significant increases in revenue since 2012, growing from 4.08 billion Canadian dollars in that year to about 14.5 billion Canadian dollars in 2016.
+The Hudson’s Bay Company has experienced significant increases in revenue since 2012, growing from 4.08 billion Canadian dollars in that year to around 14.4 billion Canadian dollars in 2017.

 On average, Canadian shopping malls generate more sales per square foot than malls in the United States.
 The highest earning mall per square foot, the Yorkdale Shopping Center in Toronto, Ontario, generated about 1,600 Canadian dollars per square foot in 2017.
 The Yorkdale Shopping Center also had the highest share of foreign owned apparel chains of any large mall in Canada.
 With the exception of Alberta, every Canadian province reported positive year-on-year sales growth of shopping malls as of March 2017.